loft-sh/vcluster/README.md

 To learn more about vcluster, [**open the full getting started guide**](https://www.vcluster.com/docs/getting-started/setup).

 ### 1. Download vcluster CLI
-Use one of the following commands to download the Loft CLI binary from GitHub:
+Use one of the following commands to download the vcluster CLI binary from GitHub:

 <details>
 <summary>Mac (Intel/AMD)</summary>